frictionlessdata/website-old/_case_studies/dssg.md

 Abe Gong, author of Great Expectations

-The  extension to goodtables-web is open source and available at https://github.com/workforce-data-initiative/etp-uploader with a demo site running at http://send.dataatwork.org
+The  extension to goodtables-web is open source and available [here](https://github.com/workforce-data-initiative/etp-uploader) with a demo also running at [http://send.dataatwork.org](http://send.dataatwork.org)